 Plymouth PL1 2AA

 The planning committee is responsible for making decisions on the bigger and more sensitive planning applications we receive.
+If you have concerns regarding an application and would like it be considered by Planning Committee please speak to your local ward councillor at the earliest opportunity.
 The remaining applications (approximately 90 per cent of those received) are determined by the Assistant Director for Planning on behalf of the City Council, under what are known as delegated powers.

 The planning committee is made up of 13 councillors who are responsible for deciding planning applications and listed building and conservation area consents, as well as other specific matters.
 A complete list of matters decided by Planning Committee can be found by looking at the Council's Constitution.